-Although some have their suspicions, nobody is quite sure who the Fry Up Inspector really is, he is easily the worlds most famous critic and reviewer of the traditional full English breakfast, but like Superman, he keeps his identity a closely guarded secret.
+Nobody is quite sure who the Fry Up Inspector really is, he is easily the countries most famous critic of the full English breakfast, but like Superman, he keeps his identity a closely guarded secret.

-Tell us how you got started as an English Breakfast food critic/reviewer and what drives you to find the perfect breakfast.
+Tell us how you got started as an English Breakfast food critic/reviewer and a little bit about what drives you to find the perfect English breakfast.

 Tell us about the first English breakfast you remember eating and who made it.